kavinraja-developer/CONVERSION-OF-NON-STATIONARY-TO-STATIONARY-DATA/README.md

-# Ex.No: CONVERSION OF NON STATIONARY TO STATIONARY DATA
+# CONVERSION OF NON STATIONARY TO STATIONARY DATA

 ### AIM:
 To perform regular differncing,seasonal adjustment and log transformatio on international airline passenger data